 Globally, the EnKF288 and EnKF96 solutions for the temperature field are smoother than the solution of method 1.
 We observe this difference especially in the asthenosphere, the part of the mantle below the top boundary layer.
 For method 1, the asthenosphere shows short wavelength temperature variations.
 These variations are absent from the true temperature field and are inconsistent with convection solutions with the chosen parameters.
-They stem from the amplification of the noise in the

-10 observations during the analysis.
+They stem from the amplification of the noise in the observations during the analysis.
 Moreover, the asthenosphere of the analyzed temperature field of method 1 is hotter than the true temperature.

 Both EnKF96 and EnKF288 reconstruct successfully the ridges locations and structures, as testified by their error fields.
 On the contrary, method 1 fails to reconstruct the ridge on the top right of the domain.
 It also predicts a ridge that does not exist in the true state (in the top left quadrant).
-On the right of the domain, another ridge is associated with a vertical positive

-- 15 temperature anomaly underneath.
+On the right of the domain, another ridge is associated with a vertical positive temperature anomaly underneath.
 This pattern is found regularly under ridges when applying method 1.
-This is due to the use of a constant forecast error covariance matrix, \mathbf{P}0^f for the analysis.
+This is due to the use of a constant forecast error covariance matrix, P_0^f for the analysis.
 This constant matrix does not take into account the specifics of the dynamics under a ridge, where the positive anomaly is generally shallow.
-We do not observe this detrimental effect in the EnKF assimilations, where we compute the forecast error covariance matrix \mathbf{P}k^f at each analysis time from the forecast ensemble. - All three assimilations reconstruct the subductions and predict accurately the bending direction of slabs at the base of the model.
-Method 1 tends to underestimate the amplitude of the negative temperature anomalies whereas both EnKF assimilations overestimate them.
+We do not observe this detrimental effect in the EnKF assimilations, where we compute the forecast error covariance matrix P_k^f at each analysis time from the forecast ensemble.

+All three assimilations reconstruct the subductions and accurately predict the bending direction of slabs at the base of the model.
+Method 1 tends to underestimate the amplitude of the negative temperature anomalies, whereas both EnKF assimilations overestimate them.
 This is especially noteworthy for the bottom left subduction.
 Moreover, the estimated slabs are wider than the true slabs.
-However, we note two arguments in favor of the EnKF: first, the estimation of the slab improves when the size of the ensemble increases and second, the local standard deviations of the ensemble indicates that the estimation in this part of - 25 the domain is less accurate.
+However, we note two arguments in favor of the EnKF: first, the estimation of the slab improves when the size of the ensemble increases; second, the local standard deviations of the ensemble indicate that the estimation in this part of the domain is less accurate.

 Both EnKF288 and EnKF96 solutions do not show any plume at the base of the mantle.
-However, the ensemble spread shows a greater uncertainty on the places where plumes occur.
+However, the ensemble spread shows a greater uncertainty in the places where plumes occur.
 Method 1 predicts the approximate location of all plumes, but their geometry is not accurate.
 Method 1 provides only one estimate of the temperature field.
 In this evolution, the plumes are allowed to develop.
 EnKF96 and EnKF288 provide an ensemble of states.
 Each state develops plumes at different locations and their averages show only a slightly hotter anomaly over a wide area of possible location for the plumes, as we showed earlier in Fig. 5 for another assimilation.

-To illustrate how different flow structures are reconstructed, we plot on Fig. 11 the time evolution of the EnKF288 ensemble surface, mid-domain and bottom temperature at the longitude of a) a subduction, b) a plume, c) a ridge initiation and d) a stable ridge.
+To illustrate how different flow structures are reconstructed, we plot in Fig. 11 the time evolution of the EnKF288 ensemble surface, mid-domain and bottom temperature at the longitude of (a) a subduction, (b) a plume, (c) a ridge initiation and (d) a stable ridge.
 Figure 10 shows the location of these geodynamical features on the true temperature field.
-We plot the temperature
+We plot the temperature evolutions at the surface, mid-mantle and at the bottom of the domain.
+Note that the surface and bottom values of temperature actually correspond to the values of the first points below the surface and above the bottom of the domain, respectively.